 Schedule, syllabus and examination date

-• master the basic elements of complex mathematical analysis, including the integral theorems, obtain the residues of a complex function and to use the residue theorem to evaluate definite integrals
+- have a good grasp of the basic elements of complex anaysis, including the important integral theorems.
+You will be able to determine the residues of a complex function and use the residue theorem to compute certain types of integrals.

-• solve partial differential equations of second order by use of standard methods like separation of variables, series expansion (Fourier series) and integral transforms
+- be able to solve ordinary second order differential equations important in the physical sciences; solve physically relevant partial differential equations using standard methods like separation of variables, series expansion (Fourier-type series) and integral transforms.

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.